 We currently pay royalties to song composers and publishers through BMI, ASCAP, SESAC and GMR but not to record labels or recording artists for exhibition or use of over the air broadcasts of music.
-From time to time, Congress considers legislation which could change the copyright fees and the procedures by which the fees are determined.
+We must also pay royalties to the copyright owners of sound recordings for the digital audio transmission of such sound recordings on the Internet.
+We pay such royalties under federal statutory licenses and pay applicable license fees to SoundExchange, the non-profit organization designated by the United States Copyright Royalty Board to collect such license fees.
+The royalty rates applicable to sound recordings under federal statutory licenses are subject to adjustment.
+The royalty rates we pay to copyright owners for the public performance of musical compositions on our radio stations and internet streams could increase as a result of private negotiations and the emergence of new performing rights organizations, which could adversely impact our businesses, financial condition, results of operations and cash flows.
+Further, from time to time, Congress considers legislation which could change the copyright fees and the procedures by which the fees are determined.
 The legislation historically has been the subject of considerable debate and activity by the broadcast industry and other parties affected by the proposed legislation.
 It cannot be predicted whether any proposed future legislation will become law or what impact it would have on our results from operations, cash flows or financial position.